microsoft/JSTSdocs/articles/debugging/sourcemaps.md

 # Using Source Maps

 Visual Studio has the capability to use and generate source maps on JavaScript source files.
 This is often required if your source is minified or created by a transpiler like TypeScript.
-By defailt it will generate it for you.
+By default it will generate it for you.

 > [!NOTE]
 > We're going to assume you already know about source maps.
 If not, we suggest to read the page [Introduction to JavaScript Source Maps](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).